JaidenAshmore/java-dynamic-sqs-listener/README.md

         }
     ```

-    You may be curious why a custom `AnnotationUtils.findParameterAnnotation` function is being used instead of getting the annotation directly from the parameter.
+    You may be curious why we use a custom `AnnotationUtils.findParameterAnnotation` function instead of getting the annotation directly from the parameter.
     The reason for this is due to potential proxying of beans in the application, such as by applying Aspects around your code via CGLIB.
 As libraries, like
     CGLIB, won't copy the annotations to the proxied classes the resolver needs to look through the class hierarchy to find the original class to get the
     annotations.
 For more information about this, take a look at the JavaDoc provided in